 We just brought our son, Macks, home three weeks ago.
 The hospital only requires us to stay in the hospital for 24 hours, but I chose to stay the full 48 hours that I was allowed because I wanted the help of the nurses.
-I knew as soon as I got home it was me and my husband against three little ones.
-While I prepared myself for sleepness nights and exhaustion, I forgot just how exhausted I was going to be.
+I knew as soon as I got home, it was me and my husband against three little ones.
+While I prepared myself for sleepless nights and exhaustion, I forgot just how exhausted I was going to be.
 We would officially be outnumbered.

-Although I’ve been through this stage two times before, it’s now that I’ve finally realized that I need to jot down a list of things to keep in mind that first week (and weeks after) that I’m home with the baby.
+Although I’ve been through this stage two times before, I’ve now finally realized that I need to jot down a list of things to keep in mind that first week (and weeks after) that I’m home with the baby.
 I keep these at my bedside table (because that’s where I’m spending most of my time lately) so that when I get overwhelmed with all that’s going on, I can quickly remind myself of the reality of the situation.

 If you are a new mom, here are my list of things to remember: